Skip to main content

 RESEARCH PROGRAMME

-The situation
+The vision

-To deliver the NGV programme.
-Seven vineyards will be actively involved in the development and trial of new growing configurations, and winemakers will ensure that wine style and quality is maintained or enhanced.
+To deliver the NGV programme, seven vineyards will be actively involved in the development and trial of new growing configurations, and winemakers will ensure that wine style and quality is maintained or enhanced.

 The science